 These are some common tools used to work on this device.
 You might not need every tool for every procedure.

 The Lenovo Education series is considered "education tough" instead of "business tough".
-Since many schools keep computers for 5 years (or more), these machines are tougher then your average ThinkPad.
+Since many schools keep computers for 5+ years, these machines are tougher then your average ThinkPad.

 These machines only accept 7mm hard drives.
 You must install a hard drive advertised as a 7mm drive or an SSD.

-The oboard video your system includes is system board dependent.
-Intel models use Intel HD Graphics, while AMD models use Radeon G Series graphics.
+The oboard video your system includes is CPU dependent.
+Intel models use Intel HD Graphics, whereas AMD models use Radeon G Series graphics.
 There are no dGPU options.